 Value: NZD 32,000 per annum plus tuition fees, for three years.

-Closing date for applications: 16 January 2022 (unless a suitable candidate is found before that date).
+Closing date for applications: As soon as a candidate is found.

 To apply, or to make enquiries, contact:

 Professor (Docent, PhD, FSE, ETP)